ionrock/ionrock.github.io/content/post/tactics-strategy-mission-and-vision.md

-+++
+---
-categories = ["management"]
+categories: ["management"]
-date = 2019-01-14T22:30:00Z
+date: 2019-01-14T22:30:00Z
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "tactics-strategy-mission-and-vision"
+slug: "tactics-strategy-mission-and-vision"
-summary = "My attempt to understand tactics, strategy, mission and vision as it pertains to organizations." tags = ["management"] title = "Tactics, Strategy, Mission and Vision"
+summary: "My attempt to understand tactics, strategy, mission and vision as it pertains to organizations."

-+++
+tags: ["management"]
+title: "Tactics, Strategy, Mission and Vision"
+---

 When I read about "strategy" I'm often not clear on what the intent is for a business or leader.
 Is strategy more general and long term where as a tactic is typically limited?
 I've [read](https://diogomonica.com/2018/10/07/a-pirates-take-on-strategy-vs-tactics/) "Tactics is the use of armed forces to win battles; strategy is the use of battles to win the war.”
 This all makes sense in the abstract, but when I try to define a "strategy" or "tactic" it gets murky fast.